Naomi Osaka and Iga Swiatek roll into the quarterfinals at the US Open

 “At the beginning, I felt like she was playing really fast,” said Swiatek, who is seeking her second U.S. Open title and seventh in a Grand Slam.
 “I wanted to find my rhythm, but later on I really felt like I was in my bubble and in my zone.”

-Osaka, in the quarterfinals at a major for the first time since 2021, will face either No. 11 Karolina Muchova or No. 27 Marta Kostyuk for a spot in the semifinals.
+Osaka, in the quarterfinals at a major for the first time since 2021, is set to face No. 11 Karolina Muchova of the Czech Republic for a spot in the semifinals.
 Up next for Swiatek is either American Amanda Anisimova or Beatriz Haddad Maia of Brazil.

 “The girls play late, so there’s no point now for me to overthink who I’m going to play,” Swiatek said.
 “I’m just going to see who wins, and that’s it.
 I’ll prepare.”